React Native Custom Haptics

 Exaggerated for effect; the real scenario is shorter.

-The system's users work on a product that requires fast delivery of new features (e.g. a startup).
-They work on the user interface of a mobile application written in React Native.
-The allocated time they spend developing a feature rarely accounts for the development of non-visual interfaces.
-With limited time, they need a solution for developing vibrotactile feedback that doesn't require extensive research of the technology.
+Users work on a product that ships features fast (e.g. a startup).
+They build the UI of a React Native mobile app.
+The time they get for a feature rarely includes non-visual interfaces.
+With limited time, they need a way to design vibrotactile feedback without deep research into the technology.

 Individual Brainstorming.
-I created a document where over the course of a week I individually added ideas to a list.
-I discussed the list with the design team.
-We voted on the ideas each of us found interesting to focus on.
-The voting helped create a more focused set of ideas.
+I kept a doc open for a week and added ideas daily.
+I reviewed the list with the design team.
+We voted on the ideas each of us found interesting.
+Voting narrowed the set.

 Crazy 8s.
 After the individual round, I led a session with designers.
-The method of creating eight interaction snippets in eight minutes helped to generate many design concepts.
+Each person sketched eight interaction snippets in eight minutes.
+That method generates a lot of concepts fast.
 After the session each team member presented their ideas, and the team voted on the most interesting ones.
-The image below shows the result of the brainstorming session.
+The image below shows the result.

 Crazy 8s brainstorming session

-The key ideas generated through the brainstorming sessions, or found through user research have certain attributes or dimensions.
-For example, increasing the font size helps with the accessibility of the system, while creating a custom palette improves its personalization.
-The defined design dimensions are arranged into a design space.
+Brainstorming and user research produced ideas with clear attributes or dimensions.
+For example, increasing font size helps accessibility.
+A custom palette improves personalization.
+I arranged those dimensions into a design space.

-I categorized the ideas with the help of the design dimensions and design space.
-The design space is shown in the image below.
-Shifting ideas along the dimensions of the design space resulted in more ideas.
+I categorized ideas with the design dimensions and design space.
+The image below shows the result.
+Shifting ideas along the dimensions produced more ideas.

 Design Dimensions developed during the design process